DevScholar/rust-for-js-devs/src/testing/index.md

 - The code/module and its unit tests live side-by-side.

-- There is no need for a workaround like `[InternalsVisibleTo]` that exists in .NET because the tests have access to internals by virtual of being a sub-module.
+- There is no need for a workaround like `[InternalsVisibleTo]` that exists in JavaScript because the tests have access to internals by virtual of being a sub-module.

 The test sub-module is annotated with the `#[cfg(test)]` attribute, which has